UAF Center for Teaching and Learning and eCampus is located on the unceded homelands of the Lower Tanana Dené people.

 We collaborate with leaders in trauma-informed pedagogy in an effort to create a radically inclusive education environment both online and on campus.
 We provide tools for faculty-led course assessment for diversity, equity, and inclusivity considerations.
 Through partnering with the Faculty Accelerator, we have created more equitable opportunities that have a broader reach across UAF.
 Increasing the visibility of faculty commitment to inclusivity is one of our ongoing goals.

 We have integrated inclusivity discussions into our regular staff meetings and we have formed action groups to look at our internal and external processes.
-We are engaging with professional development at eCampus to help us form a personal framework for thinking about topics such as unconscious bias and inclusivity.
+We are engaging with professional development to help us form a personal framework for thinking about topics such as unconscious bias and inclusivity.
 It is the beginning of ongoing work.
 We hope with time and experience, our practice and our policies will improve.

 We regularly reach across institutional boundaries in order to collaborate with other units, institutions and with the larger community.
 We strive to offer support and connection on a neutral ground where students, staff, faculty, adjuncts and administration work together on projects as a team where every voice is valued.